SnowdogApps/vuepress-plugin-pdf-export/README.md

 ## Features
 - Exports whole Vuepress based page as a single PDF file
 - Applies styles to hide UI elements like navigation or sidebar
-- Doesn't other languages like Java to run
+- Doesn't require other runtimes like Java to operate
 - Designed to work well in headless environments like CI runners

 ## Config options